 In some cases, birth control pills can be used as EC, too.
 Your doctor will give you instructions on using this method.
 Birth control pills are available at pharmacies and family planning clinics.

-Yes, you can buy some forms of EC online. ella is one of them.
+Yes, you can buy some forms of EC online.
+Ella is one of them.
 Once you obtain a prescription from a doctor, family planning clinic, or the ella website, you can purchase ella through KwikMed, an online pharmacy.

-Do not purchase EC from any website not associated with a health care service or other trustworthy company.
+Do not purchase EC from any website not associated with a healthcare service or other trustworthy company.
 Some online outlets sell fraudulent medicine, and these pills can be dangerous to your health.

 You need a prescription for an IUD, but your doctor will acquire the IUD for you in time for your appointment to have the IUD placed.

 Your health insurance may cover the cost of all or part of your EC.
-Before you go to a pharmacy or clinic, call your insurance provider to verify which ECs are covered by your insurance.
+Before you go to a pharmacy or clinic, call your insurance provider to verify which ECs are covered by your policy.